Jayer117-ball/HighandDry/README.md

 1. Download [Cyberware 2281](https://mod.pub/falloutnv/15-cyberware-22810)
 2. Install it manually through **Mod Organizer 2**
 3. Place it anywhere in the **Overhauls** separator
+4. Hide or delete Cyberware OWB.
+I merged it with the main Cyberware.esm in my patch mod.

 ### ⚙️ DXVK or Heap Replacer (Choose One)